manialib/formatting/README.md

 PHP component for manipulating styles in [Maniaplanet](http://maniaplanet.com) strings.

-## Work in progress
+## Beta

 This is a work in progress.
-Don't except stability, backwards compatibility, or anything like.
-If this is a problem for your, feel free to open an issue and we'll try to help.
+As long as we don't release a stable version, we might break stuff at any point.
+If this is a problem, feel free to open an issue and we'll try to help.

 ## Features

 - Strip styles from strings: links, colors, etc.
 - Convert strings to other formats: HTML for now

+Find out more in the [change log](CHANGELOG.md).

 ## Requirements